jamesabradley04/robosub-ros/onboard/catkin_ws/src/cv/README.md

 container under the directory `/root/.cache/torch/checkpoints/` (do not rename the file).

+## Your Task

+As an onboarding excercise to familiarize ourselves with how CV is situated within the overall ROS software stack, we will be working with ROS in context of our CV module.

+### Model Setup

+We will begin by updating our code

+### Making Predictions

+### Publishing

+Now that we are able to load up a CV model and make some predictions with it, let's now connect our CV code to the rest of the ROS software stack by publishing a stream of predictions for each image we receive from our camera stream.

+### Intermediate Image Processing

 ## Running

 To start up a CV node, run the following command: